-Application Deadline: Monday 8 April 2019, full info on the LSHTM website.
-Project Title: Impact of changes in the food environment on food and drink purchasing using large-scale secondary data Supervisory Team Principal Supervisor: Professor Steve Cummins (London School of Hygiene and Tropical Medicine) Co-Supervisor: Dr Laura Cornelsen (London School of Hygiene and Tropical Medicine) Co-Supervisor: Dr Andrea Ballatore (Birkbeck, University of … Continue reading PhD Studentship at LSHTM/Birkbeck on food geography
+Application Deadline: Tue 30 April 2019 (previously deadline extended), full info on the LSHTM website.
+Project Title: Impact of changes in the food environment on food and drink purchasing using large-scale secondary data Supervisory Team Principal Supervisor: Professor Steve Cummins (London School of Hygiene and Tropical Medicine) Co-Supervisor: Dr Laura Cornelsen (London School of Hygiene and Tropical Medicine) Co-Supervisor: Dr Andrea Ballatore (Birkbeck, … Continue reading PhD Studentship at LSHTM/Birkbeck on health geography/data science

 See also my list of open access resources for GIScience.
 Open access is coming.
 The radical European Plan S is just the latest of major pushes to reform the current expensive and irrational model.
 Since the second half of the 20th century, academic authors have usually published without fees, while a handful of private publishers reap handsome … Continue reading Moving to open access in GIScience